As a first-time father, you have many new responsibilities. Protecting your new little one in every way possible is a top priority.

 Term Life vs. Whole Life Insurance: Making the Right Choice

 So how do you make the right choice when looking at term life vs. whole life insurance?
-While here at Quotacy we believe that term life policies are the best options for the majority of families, you’ll still need to consider your family’s specific circumstances when deciding between term life insurance and a whole life plan.
+While here at Quotacy we believe that term life policies are the best option for the majority of families, permanent policies have their place.
+You’ll still need to consider your family’s specific circumstances when deciding between term life insurance and a whole life plan.

 First, let’s take a look at why, as a new dad, being aware of the benefits of term life vs. whole life insurance is so important at this point in your life.